12-speed Rear Derailleur installation and adjustment guide

 Connect the EW-SD300 electric wire

 If you haven’t done so already, route the EW-SD300 Electric Wire from the battery to the rear derailleur.
-Plug the wire into the middle port on the battery.
+You can use any of the battery's ports.
+The only condition is that there must be something in the middle port - either a wire or a dummy plugs will do.

 Want to use the derailleur’s wire holder?
 Then route the wire through that too.
 Simply push it behind the clip and it’ll stay put.